General

 What are the dimensions of your potager and raised beds?

 The potager is approximately 30′ x 40′.
 (I haven’t measured exactly.)
 The raised beds are a bit larger than are really practical—about 6′ x 10′.
-Fortunately, I am tall, which means I have long arms to reach into the beds.
+Fortunately, I am tall, which means I have long arms to reach into the garden beds.
 Even then, it is a stretch.
 (Har har.)

 Where did you get the potager picket fence?
 What is it made of?